-The Court of Appeal said this was OK, that it would be unreasonable to expect the airline not to charge more.
+The Court of Appeal saidthat it would be unreasonable to expect the airline not to charge more.
 In other words, providing the extra oxygen for free would fall outside what would be “reasonable accommodation”.

-The judges looked at various factors in deciding what was reasonable here, including the fact that the airline was in the business to make a profit, and also what other airlines were doing about this, both in New Zealand and internationally (it found that most airlines providing international flights offered extra oxygen and that many of these charged extra for it).
-The judges said this will generally involve broad value judgements that consider the overall benefits in comparison with the costs.
+The judges looked at various factors in deciding what was reasonable here, including the fact that the airline was in the business to make a profit, and also what other airlines were doing about this, both in New Zealand and internationally.It found that most airlines providing international flights offered extra oxygen and that many of these charged extra for it.
+The judges said the question of what is reasonable will generally involve broad value judgements that consider the overall benefits in comparison with the costs.

 But the judges said though that although excessive costs could justify a business refusing to accommodate a disabled person, the courts needed to be careful they didn’t put too low a value on the importance of accommodating disabled people.
 The business should have to give clear and concrete evidence to back up their claim that the costs would be unreasonable – they can’t just make a general claim that they would be too much.
 The judges warned there may be ways to reduce costs in these situations.